-According to the NHS, from late March to the end of September, most people should be able to get all the vitamin D they need from sunlight alone, but with temperatures dropping and winter just around the corner, it's time to think about incorporating vitamin D into your daily diet.
-From the best foods and supplements to government guidelines, we've created a complete guide to vitamin D.
+According to the NHS, from late March to the end of September, most people should be able to get all the vitamin D they need from sunlight alone, however, this isn't always the case for everyone.

 What does vitamin D do?